buttermilkcake/Python_Coding/README.md

 # Python_Coding

-These are my Python coding examples from the book, "Python Crash Course" By Eric Matthes, which I started using in January of 2016.
+These are some of the Python coding exercises I did from the book, "Python Crash Course" By Eric Matthes, which I started using in January of 2016.
 This book is divided into two parts; the first part covers Python programming basics and the second part covers 3 projects.
-These are examples from the first part of the book which breaks down like this:
+These are exercises from the first part of the book which breaks down like this:

 Ch.
 1 -  Basics